Damien Winter Middle School and Novice Invitational

 need instruction if you want me to judge kick

-I will not vote on no-solvency-advocate theory
+I will not vote on no-solvency-advocate theory as a voter, but willing to raise the threshold of solvency

 DA

-Zero risk exist, rarely happen
+Zero risk exists, rarely happens

 UQ determines the direction of the link